Scale customer experience without losing the human touch.

 2. Prioritize high-quality services

-The Pilot team relied on Front’s canned response feature to give thorough replies to customers in a timely manner.
+The Pilot team relied on Front’s message templates feature to give thorough replies to customers in a timely manner.
 There were a handful of questions that were repeatedly asked about PPP:

 Can you help me located this information I need to file my loan application?